 Baja California Average Weather

-The climate throughout the Baja California peninsula ranges from snow-capped mountains in San Pedro Martir to temperatures over 100 °F (38 °C) degrees in the central desert region.
+The climate throughout the Baja California peninsula ranges from snow-capped mountains in San Pedro Martir to temperatures over 100 °F (38 °C) in the central desert region.

 Baja California peninsula weather by month and location: